FrancescaAgostini/FrancescaAgostini.github.io/README.md

-# Francesca Agostini's homepage
+# Francesca Agostini's web page

-This is a simple website page including a short presentation of my professional background as well as my passions.
+This is a very simple page written _by myself about myself_.

+### Contents
+* Academic informations
+* Professional backgrounds
+* Passions
+    * A few pictures

+> Note : this page is currently only available in French.